Kulbartsch/AStaticWebSiteGenerator/README.md

 # ASWSG - Another|Alexanders Static WebSite Generator

-**Please note: This is the first, currently unusable, code.**

-Under development.
+ASWG allows you to generate Websites using Markup Syntax and HTML.
+It is build with the idea of classical unix tools to do one job, just like a compiler generating a new output.

-ASWG allows you to generate Websites using HTML, and Markup Syntax.
-It is useable with a build system like make.
+ASWSG will not generate a file structure or an HTML frame, but you can do so using includes and use it with a build system like make.

+**Please note: This is under development and the first, currently unusable, code.**

-HTML and Markup can be mixed, reusable
+HTML and Markup can be mixed, reusable includes may be used for headers, footers and other repeating code blocks.
 Most benefits come from using dynamic variables, which are partly set dynamically by aswsg, by the document or via the command line and the include system.
 In example the current *date*, *time* and the actual *filename* is set dynamically, *author*, *creation date* and others in the document, the *sitename* as a command line parameter.
 But it is even possible to redefine markup symbols due to different markup dialects.
 (i.E. use "!" instead/as well of "=" for headers.)
 All variables can be used subsequent, also in included files. (i.E. using the article name in a header include.)